pulumi/pulumi-hugo/themes/default/content/blog/deploy-aws-static-website-with-angular-components/index.md

 1. Clone the GitHub repository located [here](https://github.com/sean1588/angular-static-site-pulumi).
 1. Run `npm install` to install the website’s node dependencies.
-1. Run `npm run build` to generate the static website files and place them in a directory called `dist`.
-We will reference this directory when we configure Pulumi to deploy the site.

 ## Deploy the Site with Pulumi